UPDATED: MARCY GUARD WHO PLEADED GUILTY TO KILLING ROBERT BROOKS LOSES LONG-SHOT BID TO VACATE PLEA

 Walters’ lawyer, Nick Passalaqua, did not immediately respond to a request comment.
 Neither did Special Prosecutor Onondaga County District Attorney William F. Fitzpatrick.

-Walters motion to vacate his guilty plea stands little chance of being granted, but it is possible.
+Walters motion to vacate his guilty plea stood little chance of being granted, but it was possible.
 Walters is just another defendent experiencing “buyer’s remorse” over his guilty plea—in this case no doubt sharpened by the acquittal of two of his colleagues at the October trial.

 Motions like Walters’ are typically denied.
-It wouldn’t be unusual if Justice Bauer ruled from the bench immediately after oral argument on Wednesday.
+And that’s exactly what Justice Bauer ruled from the bench immediately after oral argument on Wednesday.
+Walters,37, will be sentenced Friday.

 Send tips or corrections to jasonbnicholas@gmail.com or, if you prefer, thefreelancenews@proton.me